wtetzner/KallistiOS/utils/makeip/README.md

 ## MR Images

-**MR Image** is a special image format that can be inserted in the boostrap.
+**MR Image** is a special image format that can be inserted in the bootstrap.
 This kind of image are often saved as `iplogo.mr` or equivalent.

 With **IP creator** you will be able to: